h4ck3rm1k3/db-docs/index.md

 )
 ```

 Then, configure the database credentials using the `db.Settings` struct.
-We are
+We're
 using sqlite3 so the username, password and hostname are not required.

 ```go